-The Central Valley city of Stockton is located in the middle of the rolling hills and bucolic vistas of the San Joaquin Valley’s farm and vineyard country.
+The Central Valley city of Stockton is located in the middle of the rolling hills and rural vistas of the San Joaquin Valley’s farm and vineyard country.
 But it’s not just Stockton’s location that makes it a good fit for day-trippers in northern California.

 During the California Gold Rush, the city was a center for prospectors on their way to mining camps in the San Joaquin Valley.
 Later in the 19th century, Stockton became a major shipping point for the area’s agricultural products and continues to function as the center of the Central Valley’s agricultural commerce.

-Today the city of a quarter-million people and offers a myriad of activities, venues, historic sites and attractions to the visitor.
+Today the city of a quarter-million people and offers a myriad of activities, venues, historic sites, and attractions to the visitor.

 Stockton Things To Do

-Downtown Marina and Joan Darrah Promenade are dotted with stores and restaurants and a public art installation.
+Downtown Marina and Joan Darrah Promenade are dotted with stores and restaurants and public art installation.
 At night, the promenade is host to a variety of outdoor events, from concerts to movies under the stars to baseball games at the minor league stadium adjacent.

 For children, there are several play areas and fountains or watch the fishing boats coming and going as you spend a leisurely few hours enjoying the scenic main waterway.